mjiee/world-news/README.md

 ### 3. Backend Deployment \[Optional\]

-The backend is built with Gin and provides APIs to fetch news.
+The backend is built with Gin and serves as a web application for presenting news.
 You can deploy it in the following ways:

 #### Docker Compose Deployment